ent/ent/doc/website/blog/2022-03-31-ent-hooks-examples.md

 }
 ```

-For each example I'll provide a test and a recipe, I highly suggest starting with a test to see that the hook does what you need it to do.
+For each example I'll provide a test and a recipe, and I highly suggest starting with a test to see that the hook does what you intend for it to do.
-Hooks should do one thing only and therfore be simple to test.
+Hooks are especially simple to test because they are only expected to do one thing.

 ### Keeping our secrets safe:

-Many times, we need to store strings that include secrets, a good example can be a phone number.
+Oftentimes we need to store strings that include secrets, a good example can be a phone number.
 In our case the privacy concern is rather simple.
 We require to hide the last 4 digits of each phone number.
 The expected behavior is best described by this test:
 ```go title="ent/schema/user_test.go"